 A platform like Mintos is the biggest P2P lending platform in Europe, they have average returns (compared to other platforms) and deliver diversification among thousands of loans.
-A platform like Envestio has little diversification however they provide above average returns.
+A platform like Crowdestor has little diversification however they provide above-average returns.

 2 – Loan Originators/Borrowers

 Continuing from the first risk, P2P lending is a mean for small businesses and individuals to lend money.
-Even more so, the European Commission has opted an opinion on the future legislation.
-The European Commission acknowledge the opportunity for small businesses to raise capital through P2P lending.
+Even more so, the European Commission has opted for an opinion on future legislation.
+The European Commission acknowledges the opportunity for small businesses to raise capital through P2P lending.
 Whereas normally small businesses had to put down a lot of equity, sell shares of the company to investors, or find other ways to raise capital.
-You can read more about the European Commission opinion here.
+You can read more about the European Commission’s opinion here.

 There is a “myth” within the P2P lending community that goes: “People that cannot get approved for bank loans will just go apply on P2P lending platforms and get approved.”

-While i cannot invalidate the statement, i think that you should conduct your own due diligence before investing on a certain platform.
-With over a year of investing on different P2P lending platforms, i have not experienced a borrower or a loan originator which could not repay.
-In other terms, i have so far not lost any money on P2P lending platforms.
+While I cannot invalidate the statement, I think that you should conduct your own due diligence before investing in a certain platform.
+With over a year of investing in different P2P lending platforms, I have not experienced a borrower or a loan originator which could not repay.
+In other terms, I have so far not lost any money on P2P lending platforms.

 3 – Understanding the Platforms

 The second risk brings me to the third risk.
 Understanding the platforms.
-There is a big difference in how the platforms obligations are to the investors.
-On a platform like Mintos or Grupeer, the loan originators are required to buyback defaulted loans, while on a platform like Envestio there are no guarantees if the borrower cannot repay their loan.
+There is a big difference in how the platform’s obligations are to the investors.
+On a platform like Mintos or Estateguru, the loan originators are required to buy back defaulted loans, while on a platform like Crowdestor there are no guarantees if the borrower cannot repay their loan.